...

 • Connect with us using our live chat facility.

 As discussed, we offer completely free advice about claims in the hope that you’ll let us help you begin a claim.
 We also provide a no-obligation assessment of your claim.
-If it’s strong enough, we could introduce you to one of our solicitors who work on a No Win No Fee basis.
+If it’s strong enough, we could introduce you to one of our solicitors who works on a No Win No Fee basis.
 So, let us work out if you have a valid claim by calling Legal Expert today.

 Essential References

 We hope that you now know how to get more money from your personal injury claim.
-To assist you further, we’ve provided some links to more guides like this one and some other external resources too.
+To assist you further, we’ve provided some links to more guides like this one and some other external resources, too.

 If there is any further information you require, please contact us using the number above.